Tonkapug/Tonkapug.github.io/README.md

 ### Instructions for installing this repository via the added source:

 <ul>
-    <li>Go to Kodi Add-Ons to open the Addon Browser, then select "Install from zip file"</li>
+    <li>Open Settings and go to Add-Ons, then choose "Install from zip file"</li>
     <li>From the available list of sources, select "709Repo", and install "repository.709-1.6.zip"</li>
 </ul>